SintcoLTD/sparxmaths-ios/README.md

 - **Microsoft Edge**: [Installation instructions](https://github.com/SintcoLTD/sparxmaths/blob/main/docs/install-edge.md)<--- Recommended
 - **OperaGX**:        [Installation instructions](https://github.com/SintcoLTD/sparxmaths/blob/main/docs/install-operax.md)

-If you use a different browser, you can still use Sparxmaths by pasting the following code into your browser's console:
+If you use a different browser, you can still use Sintco Sparxmaths Solver by pasting the following code into your browser's console:

 ```javascript
 s = document.createElement('script');